 Third, measure the vacuum in the cleaner hoses.
 Correct the setting following the manual.

 Fourth, Check the wings, shoes, and flaps.
 If they wear out, change them.

 Fifth, check the flap adjuster and move it to a preferable position.

 If the navigator has stopped climbing walls, there could be a problem with the cleaning pattern or the cleaning speed.
 So, to solve this,

-First, Make sure the cleaner is cleaning pattern is current.
-Making some adjustments will allow the cleaner to make a better approach to the wall.
+First, Make sure the cleaner’s cleaning pattern is current.
+Making some adjustments will allow the cleaner to approach the wall better.

-Second, the speed of the cleaner can also cause the cleaner to fail climbing walls.
+Second, the speed of the cleaner can also cause the cleaner to fail to climb walls.
 It needs a great deal of traction and suction to climb walls.
-If the cleaner is moving slow, then it will fail to provide proper traction.
+If the cleaner moves slowly, it will fail to provide proper traction.

-Third, Be sure there is not leak or suction loss in the hose connector of the cleaner.
+Third, be sure there is no leak or suction loss in the hose connector of the cleaner.
 Also, make sure the hose is not coming in the way of the climbing wall.

-Hayward Navigator is well known for its collecting debris and dirt with SmartDrive technology which allows it to navigate precisely.
-Despite some shortcomings, this cleaner is greatly appreciated by users for its competency in speed cleaning and high coverage.
+Hayward Navigator is well known for collecting debris and dirt with SmartDrive technology, allowing it to navigate precisely.
+Despite some shortcomings, users greatly appreciate this cleaner for its competency in speed cleaning and high coverage.